We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The American Academy of Pediatrics (AAP) as well as the World Health Organization (WHO) recommend exclusively breastfeeding for the first six months of an infant’s life.
+The American Academy of Pediatrics (AAP) as well as the World Health Organization (WHO) recommend exclusively breastfeeding for the first

 After that, both organizations suggest babies begin eating other foods, such as fruits, vegetables, and grains.
 They do add babies should maintain some level of breastfeeding.